ioanj/pm-documents/rituals/TeamStandUp.md

 ## How

-- Starts at the same time each day
+- Starts at the same time each day (typically immediately after the lab stand up)
 - In turn, each team member _briefly_ shares
   - what they accomplished the previous day
   - What they expect to accompish today